 A tree trunk can move up to an inch in even low wind, so fitting a TAB and floating bracket will mean you don’t damage the tree by ripping the bolts out – or damage your treehouse in the process.

-But best of all, using these simple fixings will ensure I look like a superhero dad in front of my 8 year old daughter for building her a great treehouse – so it’s a win-win-win situation. 🙂
+But best of all, using these simple fixings will ensure I look like a superhero grandad in front of my granddaughter for building her a great treehouse – so it’s a win-win-win situation. 🙂